 - WGS 200/Introduction to Women's, Gender, and Sexuality Studies (W.I.L.L. section): An introductory level course that introduces students to the discipline.
-In the W.I.L.L. section there will be special emphasis on women and leadership. - Gender in Global Perspectives (either 200 or 300 level)-A requirement that may be fulfilled by courses that examine feminist issues and theories in a global context.
+In the W.I.L.L. section there is special emphasis on women and leadership. - Gender in Global Perspectives (either 200 or 300 level)-A requirement that may be fulfilled by courses that examine feminist issues and theories in a global context.
 Choose one from the following:

+WGS 222/HGS 210 Nonviolence and Peace Action

-WGS 252/AAS 252: Gender, Race, and Cultural Production
+WGS 252/AAS 252 Gender, Race, and Cultural Production

-WGS 271/WLC 271: Gender and Language
+WGS 271/WLC 271 Gender and Language

-WGS310/HIS324/HON337: Women in Eastern Europe
+WGS310/HIS324/HON337 Women in Eastern Europe

+WGS 321/CMP 321 Gender and Disability: Literary Perspectives

+WGS 327 European History Since 1780

-WGS360/LIT334: Literature by Latinas and Latin American Women
+WGS360/LIT334 Literature by Latinas and Latin American Women

-WGS375: Transnational Feminisms
+WGS375 Transnational Feminisms

+WGS376/LIT316 Global Women Writers

+WGS 377 Gender Politics of Development

-WGS376/LIT316: Global Women Writers WGS380/HON 338: Gender and Democracy WGS381/ANT311: Women in Migration SOC303: Women in World Perspectives
+WGS380/HON 338 Gender and Democracy

+WGS381/ANT311 Women in Migration

+SOC303 Women in World Perspectives

-- WGS 325/Feminist Theories - WGS 398/Feminisim in the Workplace: Field Study in Women's Studies - WGS 495 Senior Seminar: Methods and Theory or WGS 496 Women's Leadership and Social Change (Either can count as Senior Capstone)
+- WGS 325/Feminist Theories - WGS 398/Feminism in the Workplace: Field Study in Women's, Gender, and Sexuality Studies - WGS 495 Senior Seminar: Methods and Theory or WGS 496 Women's Leadership and Social Change (Either can count as Senior Capstone)